google/rappor/doc/data-flow.md

     16,2,64,0.5,0.75,0.5

 These are described in the [paper][].
 The parameters that the clients use must be known to the server, or the decoding will fail.
+In addition, all clients must use the same parameters for a given variable.

 The `rappor_sim.py` process also writes these files: